Modeling Quantum Geometry for Fractional Chern Insulators with unsupervised learning: Author contributions statement

 \section{Author contributions statement}

-A.-K. Wu and S.-Z. Lin designed the research; A.-K. Wu performed the calculations; L. Primeau and J. Zhang provided machine learning and coding support; All authors discussed the data and reviewed the manuscript.
+A.-K. Wu and S.-Z. Lin designed the research.
+A.-K. Wu performed the calculations.
+L. Primeau and J. Zhang provided machine-learning and coding support.
+K. Sun and Y. Zhang contributed to the analysis and interpretation of the results.
+All authors discussed the data, revised the manuscript, and read and approved the final manuscript.